 I’m not sure what you mean by “partial fast,” but I can tell you that your digestive system will benefit from even one day of a total fast (when you consume only water or herbal tea).
-At one time, I experimented with fasting one day a week as a useful physical and psychological discipline.
+At one time, I experimented with fasting one day a week (similar to intermittent fasting) as a useful physical and psychological discipline.
 Many people experience a clearer mental state and increased energy after a short-term fast.

 I no longer do weekly fasts, but occasionally I devote a day to drinking only fresh juice and water to give my digestive system a rest.
 Restricting your food intake frees up energy that your digestive organs (the bulkiest in the body) would otherwise consume.
 Unlike a water fast, a juice “diet” is unlikely to cause such side effects as lightheadedness, fatigue, or headaches.